-This creamy sesame dressing combines sesame oil and tahini for a tangy and sweet salad dressing, that mixes up in just 5 minutes.
+This creamy sesame dressing combines sesame oil and jarred tahini for a tangy and sweet salad dressing, that mixes up in just 5 minutes.
+Fresh lime juice and rice vinegar add a the perfect tang to balance the rich sesame tahini.

 Tahini is what gives this dressing its creamy texture.
-Tahini Is the sesame seed version of peanut butter and can vary in its thickness.
+It is easily found in most grocery stores.
+Tahini is the sesame seed version of peanut butter and can vary in its thickness.
 Be sure to stir the tahini in the jar before measuring out.
 The oil tends to settle at the top and the more solid parts end up at the bottom so it’s best to incorporate it evenly.
 Also if your tahini is stored in the refrigerator, warm it up just a little bit so that it mixes in well with the other ingredients.

 Toasted sesame oil gives a strong pop of sesame flavor.
-Be sure to use toasted sesame oil as non-toasted is mostly flavorless.
+Be sure to use toasted sesame oil because the non-toasted version is mostly flavorless.
 When you open the bottle of toasted sesame oil you’ll understand – it is wonderfully aromatic.

 Lime is a great flavor pairing with sesame.
 Some fresh lime juice gives this dressing a little bit of tang.
 Rice vinegar provides a little more tangy flavor.